 EDIT (29/08/2021) – All restoration work has been completed and the tomb is now once again open to visitors.

 If you are fortunate enough to be able to can see the interior of this amazingly well preserved tomb, it will be a real treat, bearing in mind that it might not be possible for very much longer.
 Practically all visitors to Egypt long to see King Tutankhamen’s tomb, and it will be a sad day when this is no longer possible.

 The tomb is far from being the largest or grandest of the burial chambers which you can see in Egypt, but it is one in which the impressive artwork of the era can be seen and enjoyed for its stunning beauty.
 Most importantly of all, it is where the boy king was laid to rest.

 Looking to Visit the Tomb of King Tutankhamen?

 If you would like to visit the Tomb of King Tut, go explore our Egypt tour packages.
 Please note however that we cannot guarantee access to the tomb, although customer service department will be able to make inquiries on your behalf.

-All our Nile cruise holidays include a visit to the Valley of Kings, but it is still best to check through the itinerary of your chosen tour before booking.
+All our Nile cruises from Luxor to Aswan and our Nile cruises from Aswan to Luxor include a visit to the Valley of Kings, but it is still best to check through the itinerary of your chosen tour before booking.
 If the Tomb of King Tut is not included, we can adjust the itinerary accordingly.